 We often tend to romanticize the stories about intense rivalries like Steve Jobs vs Bill Gates, Arnold vs Stallone, Messi vs Ronaldo, etc, and if the rivalry has a bit of an underdog story similar to that of David vs Goliath then the interest levels peak.
 Well, when we correspond the same to various brands and their fierce competition among each other, there are few aspects which pop-up evidently.
 Every successful brand builds efficiencies in particular aspects of their business and rework them continuously to gain more insights.
 For some businesses, these insights might be intuitive but in this age of information overload and clutter of data, extracting insights that are actionable involves building complex analytical models and queries.

 Gathering business insights the traditional way

 For example, assume that you were launching a shopping website optimized for Internet Explorer and you had authorized a study on the same.
 While the study is underway, the consumers start shifting to Google Chrome and Mozilla Firefox.
 The change happens in a rapid and stealth manner that you as a firm might have an optimized website for Internet Explorer but the greater business opportunity would be lying with Chrome and Firefox.
-It would be double whammy of sorts as the study would be redundant and first mover advantage too is lost.
+It would be a double whammy of sorts as the study would be redundant and the first-mover advantage too is lost.